- FRA supervises non-bank financial markets; its published remit does not prove that an offshore retail CFD broker is authorised in Egypt

 Comments 4

 The examples really help.
 Abstract concepts finally make sense when you see them applied to real scenarios like the ones described here.
+That detail makes the guide feel more practical.

 From Cairo — after the EGP devaluation in 2024, many Egyptians became interested in forex as a way to hedge against further currency weakness.
 This guide correctly warns about the risks but also acknowledges the legitimate reasons people here are looking for dollar-denominated returns.